berdyshevol/Path-Finder/README.md

 # Path-Finder
 Floyd–Warshall algorithm for finding shortest paths of a graph.
-C language.
+Implemented in C language.